Frequently Asked Questions (FAQ)

 Q: How are candidates selected?

 A: Applications will be reviewed by a committee of scientists participating in the MCB Major.
 Candidates will be selected according to the following criteria: academic qualifications as stated in the application documents and the candidates´ statement of purpose.
 Additional criteria, such as e.g. GRE scores, could also be taken into account.
-Short listed candidates will be interviewed, either in Heidelberg or by telephone.
+Short listed candidates will be interviewed, either in Heidelberg or Skype.

 Q: Do I have to pay application fees?